 Rolfing is a type of hands-on therapy that frees the challenges connective tissue can present in the body.
 Connective tissue, also called fascia, exists throughout the body and can create bands or adhesions resulting from overuse or injury that cause discomfort.
 People interested in Rolfing are usually people who seek alignment, better function, ease of motion, and relief from pain or injury.
 Sometimes structure is the cause of discomfort, like scoliosis.
-What we do when the structure is the challenge is support your body in all possible areas to decrease the impact on the structure (or pain).
+What we do when the structure is the challenge is support your body in all possible areas to decrease the impact (or pain) in the structure.
 In many cases, regardless of the cause, Heather has been able to decrease pain and, in some cases, eliminate it altogether.

 Conditions Heather treats include:

-double mastectomy (increase range of motion to resume playing vigorous volleyball)
+double mastectomy (increase range of motion, decrease scar adhesions)

 nervous system issues